chinsiang99/learning-Go/README.md

 ## Conclusion:
 - Use pointers when you need to modify the original data, avoid copying large structures, or handle optional/nil values.
 - Use values for small, immutable data or when you want to ensure that the original data remains unchanged.

+# A Pointer's Null Value
+All values in Go have a so-called "Null Value" - i.e., the value that's set as a default if no value is assigned to a variable.

+For example, the null value of an int variable is 0.
+Of a float64, it would be 0.0.
+Of a string, it's "".

+For a pointer, it's nil - a special value built-into Go.

+nil represents the absence of an address value - i.e., a pointer pointing at no address / no value in memory.